nipreps/qc-book/docs/auto-qc/iqms_intepretability.md

 ## Conclusion

 Both supervised classification methods give converging evidence that SNR-derived metrics are the most important features to classify motion strength based on the IQMs.
 Coming back to our original question of interpreting the IQMs, this result means that SNR-derived metrics are important for capturing motion artifacts.
 We have thus contributed to the understanding and interpretation of the IQMs.
-We hope that this notebook can now help you perform the analysis of your own IQMs and as such that you can help us further improve the interpretability of the IQMs generated by MRIQC.
+We hope that this notebook can now help you select the most important IQMs for your analysis or perform the analysis of your own IQMs and as such that you can help us further improve the interpretability of the IQMs generated by MRIQC.

 ## Acknowledgements

-This notebook has been initiated at the [Brainhack Global Geneva 2022](https://brainhack.ch) and springs from a joint effort of the project team composed by
-Mikkel Schöttner, Céline Provins, Michael Dayan, Vivi Nastase, Jenny Lunde and Oriol Mãne Benach.
+This notebook has been initiated at the [Brainhack Global Geneva 2022](https://brainhack.ch) and springs from a joint effort of the project team composed by Mikkel Schöttner, Céline Provins, Michael Dayan, Vivi Nastase, Jenny Lunde and Oriol Mãne Benach.
+The results presented in this notebook have been submitted as an abstract to OHBM Montréal 2023.
+The abstract is entitled "Signal-to-noise ratio estimates predict head motion presence in T1-weighted MRI" and is available at [https://osf.io/7vqzr/](https://osf.io/7vqzr/).
 The full exploratory analysis we performed in the context of this project can be found at [https://github.com/brainhack-ch/interpret-iqms](https://github.com/brainhack-ch/interpret-iqms).
 The runnable notebook can be downloaded at [https://github.com/brainhack-ch/interpret-iqms/blob/main/code/interpretability-of-iqms.ipynb](https://github.com/brainhack-ch/interpret-iqms/blob/main/code/interpretability-of-iqms.ipynb).

 ## References